bearbearyu1223/Multi-Agents-Simulation-Powered-by-LLMs/README.md

 # Conversation Simulation Powered by LLM Agents

 ## TL;DR
  This sample project is a demonstration of a simple conversational simulation environment, powered by LLM agents.
 It takes inspiration from [ChatArena](https://github.com/chatarena/chatarena).
-The main objective here is to enable task-oriented conversation simulations through LLM agents.
+The main objective here is to enable conversation simulations through LLM agents (e.g., can be task-oriented).
 To accomplish this, the frameworks and concepts originally developed in ChatArena has been leveraged and tailored specifically for this conversational simulation experiment.

 ## Set Up Local Virtual Environment
 * Step 1: Install Miniconda on MacOS, see instruction [here](https://docs.conda.io/en/latest/miniconda.html).